Who should get tested for COVID-19

 Types of Tests for COVID-19

-There are two main types of tests for COVID-19: viral tests (e.g., RT-PCR or antigen) and antibody tests.
+There are two main types of tests for COVID-19: viral tests (e.g., PCR or antigen) and antibody tests.

 A viral test tells you if you have a current infection by looking for parts of the virus itself.
-Saliva (spit) or swabs that take samples from the back of the nose, mouth, or throat are used for these tests.
-There are currently two types of viral tests that detect the virus that causes COVID-19: molecular tests (e.g., RT-PCR tests) that look for the virus’s genetic material and antigen tests that look for a specific protein on the surface of the virus.
-Antigen tests can be easy to run and affordable but are not always as accurate as molecular tests.
+Swabs that take samples from the back of the nose, mouth, or throat, or spit, are used for these tests.
+There are currently two main types of viral tests that detect the virus that causes COVID-19: molecular tests (e.g., PCR tests) that look for the virus’s genetic material and antigen tests that look for a specific protein on the surface of the virus.
+Antigen tests can be easy to run and affordable, but are not always as accurate as molecular tests.
+At-home testing and collection allow you to collect a specimen at home and either send it to a laboratory for testing or perform the testing at home.
+Contact your healthcare provider to see if an at-home specimen collection kit or an at-home test is appropriate for you and available in your area.

 An antibody test tells you if you had a past infection by looking for antibodies in the blood.
 Antibodies are proteins made by the immune system when a germ enters a person’s body.
 Our immune systems help us fight off germs and diseases.
 The test uses a blood sample to look for antibodies made in response to SARS-CoV-2 rather than looking for the virus itself.
 It usually takes 1-3 weeks for the body to make antibodies in response to an infection.
 We do not know how much protection the antibodies might provide or how long this protection might last.